ciccioska/Udacity-AzureML-Capstone-Project/README.md

 ![model1](images/model1.png)

+We deployed the model first on a Local Service to try verify the correct execution, we provided a script file `endopoint.py` where it is possible to test locally:
 ![model2](images/model2.png)

+Here we create a sample data input string, covert it in JSON and put a header to the REST call to consume the endpoint, output 1 if the data in input satisfy the model:
 ![model3](images/model3.png)

+We deployed the model on a Remote Service:
 ![model4](images/model4.png)

+Here we create a sample data input string, covert it in JSON and put a header to the REST call to consume the endpoint, output 1 if the data in input satisfy the model:
 ![model5](images/model5.png)

+Delete not used resources:
 ![model6](images/model6.png)

 Here is the status of the deployed model in ML Studio:
 ![model7](images/model7.png)

+Endpoint logs:
 ![model8](images/model8.png)

 ## Screen Recording